 Functionality of the platform

 The primary functionality of a card issuing platform can vary depending on the specific needs of the business or organization, but some of the common features include: card creation and activation, top up and funding, transaction monitoring and reporting.
+A detailed credit card statement is crucial for monitoring and reporting, as it provides essential account information such as balances, transactions, and fees.

 It is also important to explore the provider’s technology platform, including its level of customization and the ease of integration with your existing systems.
 Ensure it meets your business requirements and is scalable to handle your future growth.